TIME, PLACE, AND PEOPLE

 Land Preservation & Farming

 Jester King currently preserves 58 acres of land in the Texas Hill Country.
 As Austin grows and green space becomes less common, we will continue to preserve our small piece of the Hill Country.
-In 2016, we began farming and currently grow a variety of fruits and vegetables.
+In 2016, we began farming and currently grow a fruits and vegetables.
 This year, we planted a three acre vineyard.
 We also raise goats and will add to the diversity of our livestock over time.